 Love is for Today, Programs are for Tomorrow 2018

 Towels express tangible acts of caring– they touch bodies and scrub floors.
 Their humility and service know no bounds.
-In these paintings, their terry cloth textures, prints and embossments inspire an expanded repertoire of material rhymes.
+In these paintings, their terry cloth textures, prints, and embossments inspire an expanded repertoire of material rhymes.
 Household repair items such as spackling paste and wood filler are extruded through gridded substrates and sewn into the towels.
-My four years of work with the extrusion process culminate in a visceral yet delicate display of constructed textures which map the imagined floor-plans of interior spaces.
+My four years of work with the extrusion process culminate in a visceral yet delicate display of constructed textures that map the imagined floor plans of interior spaces.
 Each of these gestures is an invocation that those literally marginalized to our sidewalks and streets will be invited back inside.

 Mother Teresa’s actions were practical and immediate.
 She encouraged programs but knew her role was to simply do now.
 She said, “Love is for Today, Programs are for Tomorrow.”